 How can technical polyester be customized for specific high-temperature applications?

-Technical polyester offers exceptional customization possibilities for specific high-temperature challenges through various modification techniques.
+Technical polyester offers exceptional customisation possibilities for specific high-temperature challenges through various modification techniques.
 By precisely engineering the material structure and composition, we can create PES products that meet exacting thermal performance requirements while delivering additional application-specific benefits.

 Blending technical polyester with complementary fibres creates hybrid materials with enhanced performance profiles.
 Common blending partners include: